godotengine/godot-docs/getting_started/introduction/first_look_at_the_editor.rst

 Godot comes with a built-in class reference.

-You can search for information about a class, method, property, constant, or signal by:
+You can search for information about a class, method, property, constant, or signal by any one of the following methods:

-1. Pressing :kbd:`F1` (or :kbd:`Alt + Space` on macOS) anywhere in the editor.
+* Pressing :kbd:`F1` (or :kbd:`Alt + Space` on macOS) anywhere in the editor.
-2. Clicking the "Search Help" button in the top-right of the Script main screen.
+* Clicking the "Search Help" button in the top-right of the Script main screen.
-3. Clicking on the Help menu and Search.
+* Clicking on the Help menu and Search Help.
-4. Clicking while pressing the :kbd:`Ctrl` key on a class name, function name, or built-in variable in the script editor.
+* Clicking while pressing the :kbd:`Ctrl` key on a class name, function name, or built-in variable in the script editor.

 .. image:: img/editor_intro_search_help_button.png